 If eyeshades aren’t your thing than a simple blackout lining on your curtains will do the job just as well.

-People who live in hot countries often report trouble sleeping at night so keeping your room cool without being freezing cold is better than being too warm.
+People who are naturally hot sleepers often report trouble sleeping at night so keeping your room cool without being freezing cold is better than being too warm.
 A cooler environment tells your body it’s time to shut down.

 Lastly, put that phone down, better still leave it another room entirely.
 Don’t undo all the good that you’ve done winding down just to fire up your brain again.
 Go old school and pick up a book or listen to music before heading off to dreamland.

 As mentioned above, changing the associations you have with your bedroom and your night time environment can help in the battle for reclaiming your sleep.
 Everyone from psychologists to lifestyle bloggers know how powerful and deep these associations run and the benefit of spending time adjusting your thought processes.